 The alternative International airport is in the Central Valley, near San Jose, Costa Rica’s Capital, it is called Juan Santamaria (SJO) honoring our young Costa Rica’s 1856 war National Hero and provides many international destinations.
 It is located about 5 hours driving distance from Tamarindo.

-Additionally, Tamarindo has a national airstrip with daily flights such as domestic flight airlines SANSA and Nature Air.
+Additionally, Tamarindo has a national airstrip with daily flights such as domestic flight airlines SANSA and Sky Way.
 The flight to or from San Jose takes around 45 minutes, plus layovers.

 A local bus leaves San Jose down town from the Coca Cola’s market, former factory of the famous soda.
 The bus stops often and the trip takes around 7 hours but it is scenic and you will get a good taste of what Costa Rica must show of its culture and countryside.